 - Peter Hanson oversaw the Amber Alert website to help find missing or kidnapped children through the Joplin Globe.

 - We once supported the Keweenaw Community Foundation with all of their technical needs, as well as financially, which we still do today.
 Their mission is "to promote philanthropy, develop and manage permanent endowments from a broad range of donors, and award charitable grants that enhance quality of life in the Keweenaw (view home page)".
-Barb Rose, their Executive Director at the time, says some kind things about some of our help in this thank you letter .
-In 2016, we contributed to the Community Brick Project, facilitated by Keweenaw Community Foundation, by donating $1,200 in support of a new walkway at Houghton’s "Ray Kestner Park", here is the thank you letter for that.
+Barb Rose, their Executive Director at the time, says some kind things about some of our help in this thank you letter.
+In 2016, we contributed to the Community Brick Project, facilitated by Keweenaw Community Foundation, by donating $1,200 in support of a new walkway at Houghton’s "Ray Kestner Park"; here is the thank you letter for that.
 In 2017, we helped by contributing to a community building and awareness fundraiser; here is the thank you letter from Jim Vivian III, their Executive Director.

 We believe in personal security and confidence